-John Motson is one of the best known personalities in sports broadcasting having worked for BBC Radio and Television for over 40 years.
+John Motson OBE is one of the best known personalities in sports broadcasting having worked for the BBC for over 50 years.

 Between 1979 and 2008, John was the BBC’s voice on major cup finals including his record-breaking sixth World Cup Final in Berlin in 2006 and his 29th FA Cup Final in May 2008, an achievement not reached by any other commentator.

-He has also researched and narrated over 30 football videos and written four books, including Motty’s Diary – A Year In The Life Of A Commentator, which was published in 1996.
+He has also researched and narrated over 30 football videos and written a number of books, including Motty’s Diary – A Year In The Life Of A Commentator.

 Motty was once described by one television writer as “a national institution” to which he modestly replied “some people think I should be sent to one…”

 In September 2017, Motson announced that he would retire from the BBC at the end of the current football season.